pivotal-cf/pivotal-ui/CORE_TEAM_DOCS.md

 ## New member checklist

-- Add to github, google group, tracker, etc.
+- Add to github, ADT CLA google group, tracker, google drive folder, and calendar invites (ipm, retro, standup, feedback time)
 - Add new member's NPM login to the publish helper in `tasks/helpers/publish-helper.js`
+- Add github username to the external PR signature (above)
+- Add to ~/.gitauthors file on all PUI computers

 ## Setting up your environment